 Indications for Spine Surgery

 Spine surgery is considered when conservative treatments, such as physical therapy, medication, and lifestyle modifications, prove ineffective in managing spinal conditions.
-Common indications for spine surgery include:
+For example, common indications for spine surgery include:

 - Degenerative Disc Disease: This condition results from the gradual breakdown of intervertebral discs, leading to pain, stiffness, and reduced mobility.